Early Career Framework

 Get in touch about ECF

-Support will be available to mentors, and funding will be provided to cover mentor’s time with the mentee in the second year of teaching.
+Support will be available to mentors, and funding will be provided to support mentor’s time with the mentee in the second year of teaching.

-We have now reached our quota of schools for the 2021/22 school year.
-If you'd like to talk to us about your potential needs for 2022/23, or if you have any general questions about the ECF, then please do get in touch.
+If you'd like to talk to us about your potential needs for 2023/24, or if you have any general questions about the ECF, then please do get in touch.

 Mentor benefits